curvenote/pmc-utils/README.md

 To connect to your local server:

 ```
-ftp localhost 21
+sftp curvenote@34.82.165.84
 ```

-It should prompt for username/password, then successfully login and connect to the "native path" you specified.
+It should prompt for password, then successfully connect.

+## SFTP server install on GCP

+I followed the instructions here exactly: https://stackoverflow.com/questions/63964361/set-up-ftp-in-google-cloud-platform

+The only extra step I had to take was, in `/etc/ssh/sshd_config` change `PasswordAuthentication` from `no` to `yes`.
+Also, to match the PMC deposit folder structure, create the folder `upload` instead of `uploads`.